ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

  let () = Printf.printf "%s\n" Hello.world'
  ```

-And execution of the resulting project:
+Now execute the resulting project:
  ```shell
  $ dune exec hello
 Entering directory '/home/cuihtlauac/caml/ocaml.org'
 Hello from a module
 ```

-The file `lib/hello.ml` contains the module named `Hello`, which in turn defines a string named `world`.
+The file `lib/hello.ml` creates the module named `Hello`, which in turn defines a string value named `world`.
 This definition is referred to as `Hello.world` from the `bin/main.ml` file.

 Dune can launch UTop to access to the modules exposed by a project interactively.
 Here's how:
 ```shell
 $ dune utop
 ```

-Then, inside the `utop` toplevel, it is possible to inspect our `Hello` module, just like we did when we examined the `Option` module in the previous tutorial.
+Then, inside the `utop` toplevel, it is possible to inspect our `Hello` module:
 ```ocaml
 # #show Hello;;
 module Hello : sig val world : string end